TedHusted/awake/awake.md/awake.md

 “He said to be sure you talked to Adrian about the code change, and that I should stop blaming everything on aliens.”

 “Good advice.
 But please don’t discuss Pulse with Noah.
-I know he’s your sibling, but we don’t need the government involved in our business.”
+I know he’s your sibling, and I love him too, but we don’t need the government involved in our business.”

 Tessa nods apologetically.
 “I know I get carried away sometimes, but I just … I want to protect you, Lanie.
 And when everything starts feeling weird, I don’t know what else to do.”